 I picked up the pace a bit during the final two miles and kicked in the final 0.2 (really 0.33 for me since I didn't run the tangents!).
 I haven't had a big sprint finish at the end of a race in awhile so it felt great to be able to really get after it.

-Although my time was not too impressive - in fact it's a personal worst for me for the 10k distance! - I still feel good about the race.
+Although my time ended up being a personal worst for me for the 10k distance, I still feel good about the race.
 I felt good enough during the miles that I know I could have kept with the pace for a few more miles which puts me on track for a nice half marathon race this fall.

 After walking through the finish area and picking up my gear check bag, I headed over to the VIP section to rest up while waiting for Mom.
 This was my first Rock 'n' Roll VIP race experience and it surpassed my expectations.

 The first thing I did was wash my hands at one of the sinks.
 I don't know about you but I always feel kind of grimy after finishing a race.
 So it felt great to wash up a bit.
 Then I hit the hosted bar area for a Diet Coke with extra ice.
 There were tons of empty tables so I made myself comfortable and sipped my soda while people watching.
 I noticed a massage area not too far from where I was sitting but decided to skip it even though there wasn't a line.
 There was also a changing area which I will definitely take advantage of next time.

 After awhile I decided to get a cup of coffee and saw a bunch of people were getting food.
 So I decided to check it out and found an amazing spread.
 Eggs, breakfast potatoes, bacon, sausage, pasta salad, mini sandwiches, tons of fresh veggies & fruit, hummus, cookies and brownies were just some of the items on the tables.
 I loaded up a plate with bacon, veggies and fruit.
 It hit the spot!
 I definitely recommend adding on the VIP Experience if doing a RNR race.